Florence

 Mugello

-The wide valley of Mugello lies north of Florence, and is an interesting tourist destination waiting to be discovered, thanks to the beauty of its territory.
+The expansive Mugello valley lies to the north of Florence, and is a fascinating tourist destination waiting to be discovered, thanks to the beauty of its landscape.

 Search Hotels, B&Bs and Villas